Best Road Trip Destinations to Celebrate New Year's Eve

 Dance the night away in Byron Bay at the annual Falls Festival

 Where to stay?
 Summer in Byron Bay is quite popular, so it's recommended that you book in advance.
-The great thing about this location is the range of accommodation options.
-From campsites to luxurious homes, you will be spoilt for choice no matter what your budget is.
+The great thing about this location is the range of accommodation options - from campsites to luxurious homes.

 - Falls Festival